Hiking the Cadini di Misurina Viewpoint in the Dolomites

 Just a heads-up: some links on this site are affiliate links, which means I may earn a small commission at no extra cost to you, if you make a purchase.
 Your support helps to keep the blog running.

-Our walk to the viewpoint follows a narrow footpath along a ridge with fabulous views of Tre Cime (Drei Zinnen).
-We can’t see the Cadini di Misurina range quite yet.
-But we know it is waiting for us.
+From the bottom of the hill, the walk to the viewpoint followed a narrow footpath along a ridge with fabulous views of Tre Cime (Drei Zinnen).
+We still couldn’t see the Cadini di Misurina range, but we knew it was waiting for us.

-As we round a bend and crest a hill, the full extent of Cadini di Misurina comes into view.
-Compared to the crowds at Tre Cime, the Cadini di Misurina Viewpoint feels a world away, with only a few other hikers around.
-I see why this spot is popular with photographers.
-The mountains beyond the end of the trail surround the lookout on three sides like the mountains are cradling the ridge in stone hands.
+As we crested the hill, the full extent of Cadini di Misurina came into view.
+Compared to the crowds at Tre Cime, the Cadini di Misurina viewpoint felt a world away, with only a few other hikers around.
+The mountains beyond the end of the trail surrounded the lookout on three sides, like they were giants cradling the ridge in stone hands.

 Cadini di Misurina Hike Details